 A small number of people may benefit from surgery.
 Surgery options include removing a part of the lung or a lung transplant.

-To reduce your chance of getting emphysema, take these steps: If you smoke, quitAvoid exposure to secondhand smokeAvoid exposure to air pollution or irritantsWear protective gear if exposed to irritants or toxins at work
+To help reduce your chance of emphysema: If you smoke, talk to your doctor about how to quitAvoid exposure to secondhand smokeAvoid exposure to air pollution or irritantsWear protective gear if exposed to irritants or toxins at work

 Chhabra SK, Gupta RK, Singh T. Cutis laxa and pulmonary emphysema.